 So, for the two races listed in the Eachway Matcher above, provided 8 or more horses run, the each way terms will be 1/5 odds for the first 3 places.
 If non-runners are declared and the field is reduced to 7 runners, the each way terms will be 1/4 odds for the first 2 places.

 This causes a problem because the exchange terms stay the same, meaning that if our selection were to finish in 3rd place, we would lose both of our ‘Place’ bets.

 The closer to the race starting, the less chance there is of any further non-runners, however, don’t leave yourself so little time that you panic.
 If the each way terms do change, you can always back the same ‘Place’ market to effectively cancel out your ‘Place’ lay bet.
 You can then lay the correct ‘Place’ market at Betfair.

-If you’re using the Eachway Matcher tool as above, you can simply click ‘Open Calculator’ to the right of each selection.
+As mentioned above, if you’re using OddsMonkey’s Eachway Matcher tool, you can simply click ‘Open Calculator‘ to the right of each selection.
 This will open up a separate calculator section that tells you what your ‘Win’ and ‘Place’ lay stakes should be.

 For those of you who are doing things manually, I’ll show you how to use my each way calculator in the following example.
 Even if you’re using the Eachway Matcher tool, you may still find it useful to enter the odds into my each way calculator, as I think it helps to see a breakdown of the potential profit figures.